 If you are looking for a more cultural vacation, or just want to keep occupied during daylight hours when the clubs are closed, Ibiza’s fortified old town, Dalt Vila is one of the biggest and best attractions on the island.

 The cobbled streets, dotted with small shops, wind through the medieval citadel, leading past historic churches, the 13th-century Cathedral de Santa Maria, and grand stone arches.

 The star of Eivissa’s old town is the Castell d’Eivissa sitting at the very top of the fortified hill and offering sweeping views across Ibiza and the surrounding seas.
 It can get quite windy up there, so hold onto your hat and maybe opt for shorts over skirts when you visit.

-Stay in Ibiza town if You love history and historical structures, It’s your first time visiting Ibiza and you want a bit of everything the island has to offer, Nightlife is the main goal of your trip, You want to visit some of Ibiza’s most famous clubs, such as Amnesia.
+Stay in Ibiza town if you are looking for the best area to stay in Ibiza for clubbing; You love history and historical structures, It’s your first time visiting Ibiza and you want a bit of everything the island has to offer, Nightlife is the main goal of your trip, You want to visit some of Ibiza’s most famous clubs.

 2. Playa d’en Bossa, where to stay in Ibiza for nightlife

 Playa d’en Bossa is the most popular resort on the island with both partiers and beach lovers.
 The area is also ideal for families, with plenty to keep everyone entertained and quick and easy access to all the sights and conveniences of the island’s capital.